backstage/backstage/docs/features/software-catalog/extending-the-model.md

 You can generate an isomorphic plugin package by running:`yarn new --select plugin-common` or you can run `yarn new` and then select "plugin-common" from the list of options

-There's at this point no existing templates for generating isomorphic plugins using the `@backstage/cli`.
-Perhaps the simplest wat to get started right now is to copy the contents of one of the existing packages in the main repository, such as `plugins/scaffolder-common`, and rename the folder and file contents to the desired name.
-This example uses _foobar_ as the plugin name so the plugin will be named _foobar-common_.

 Once you have a common package in place you can start adding your own entity definitions.
 For the exact details on how to do that we defer to getting inspired by the existing